 CBD and prevention of diabetes

-CBD has potential benefits for people with diabetes.
-When this cannabinoids interacts with the endocannabinoid system, they have the ability to stabilize blood sugars.
+CBD has potential benefits for people who suffer from diabetes.
+When these cannabinoids interacts with the endocannabinoid system, they have the ability to stabilize blood sugars.
 Also, it can reduce neuropathic pain by working as an anti inflammatory agent of nerves.
 This anti inflammatory property also helps in arterial inflammation, which is very common in diabetes.
 Cannabidiol also serves as antispasmodic agent that will relieve cramps and gastrointestinal disorders.
 However, there is no clinical evidence.

-But even if there is a lack of clinical studies (studies in humans) to support this hypothesis, preclinical studies conducted on mice are the ground point for further research to prove how CBD can prevent type 2 diabetes in humans.
+But, even if there is a lack of clinical studies (in humans) to support this hypothesis, preclinical studies conducted on mice are the ground point for further research to prove how CBD can prevent type 2 diabetes in humans.

 What is more promising is the fact that a clinical trial is about to come to surface.
 Also in Israel, researchers from Ananda Scientific Mission Statement are in the process of arrangements for Phase 2 trials on CBD and diabetes.